 The Southwest Companion Pass lets one person fly free with you from the time you earn it until the end of the following year.
 But to get there, you have to first earn 110,000 Southwest points by Dec.
-31, 2019 or 125,000 in ONE calendar year beginning January 1, 2020 — it’s easier than it sounds :).
+31, 2019 (like this reader needed or 125,000 currently — it’s easier than it sounds :).
 Download my free guide that shows you 10 things you MUST know to earn the Southwest Companion Pass below.

 Because all the points need to be earned during ONE calendar year, my reader needed to get those extra 500 points before Dec.
 31 or she would have to start all over again the next year!

 Don’t make that mistake!